leandrosardi/intercept/README.md

 # intercept.js

-A JavaScript library for intercepting AJAX / XHR calls performed by a website in order to:
+JavaScript library for intercepting AJAX / XHR calls performed by a website in order to:

-1. perform reverse engineering of a website's communication between its front-end and back-end; and
+1. perform reverse engineering of communication between front-end and back-end; and

 2. perform data extraction (a.k.a scraping) of such a website.